codurance/site/_posts/2017-11-13-tetris-ai-experiment-1-2-single-parent-evolutionary-algorithm.md

 [![diagram of fully connected neural network]({{site.baseurl}}/assets/img/custom/blog/2017-11-13-tetris-ai-experiment-1-2-single-parent-evolutionary-algorithm/neural-network.png)]({{site.baseurl}}/assets/img/custom/blog/2017-11-13-tetris-ai-experiment-1-2-single-parent-evolutionary-algorithm/neural-network.png)

-A neural network can have an arbitrary number of hidden layers.
+A network is structured in layers.
+Typically, an input layer, any number of hidden layer and an output layer.
 The advantage of having multiple layers is that higher order features can be understood by the network.
 For example, if we consider a neural network for analysing images: The first hidden layer can combine the raw data and perhaps understand that a straight line or a corner is a feature in an image.
 The second hidden layer may be able to combine two straight lines and understand that parallel lines are a feature or combine a straight line and a corner and understand hockey-stick shapes.

-My network is structured in three layers.
-The input layer, the hidden layer and the output layer.
+My network has three layers.
+An input layer, a hidden layer and an output layer.
 This architecture was chosen for its simplicity, since this is the first experiment.
 Although it may be beneficial to incorporate a more complex architecture if this experiment fails.

 In a fully connected neural network, such as the one I implemented, every node in a layer is connected to every node in the following layer.
 Each node holds a value which is calculated from the previous layer.